joedefen/MoveWindow/README.md

 Relocated windows are made to fit, made active, raised, and contain the mouse.
-Unless fullscreen, moved windows do not overlap XFCE4 panels (unless the is defeated using `-P`).
+Unless fullscreen, moved windows do not overlap XFCE4 panels (unless defeated using `-P` with you may wish to use if you use hidden panels).

-The window geometry is presevered as best possible but constrained within the new monitor.
+The window geometry is preserved as best possible but constrained within the new monitor.
 Optionally (`-r`), the window will keep the same proportions in the new monitor instead.